loneoceans labs | Dual Channel MIDI DRSSTC Controller - MIDI2 (temporary placeholder page)

 The Dual Channel MIDI Controller is designed primarily for optical output and fiber-optic interface with the coil, but can also interface directly with most DRSSTC via a 5V enable signal.
+Optical control is recommended for noise immunity and electrical safety.
 This controller comes with the following features:

-This controller has been tested extensively on small 800kHz DRSSTCs to large 20kHz DRSSTCs with excellent results.
+This controller has been tested extensively on small 800kHz DRSSTCs to large 20kHz DRSSTCs with excellent results, and have been used in many coils around the world to date!

-This kit is aimed at the advanced coiler looking for a simple but powerful controller for their DRSSTC.
-He/she should be experienced enough to debug the controller and interface it appropriately with the coil.
+This controller aimed at the advanced coiler looking for a simple but powerful controller for their DRSSTC.
+She/he should be experienced enough to debug the controller and interface it appropriately with the coil.
 The intended operation of the controller is to interface with the coil driver (such as the UD2.7) via a fiber-optic link of your choice.
 This provides both electrical isolation for safety, as well as noise immunity in the high EMI environment of a Tesla Coil.
+It is possible to use the output signal to interface directly with say a 5V TTL enable line on your driver, but this is not recommended over optical isolation.

 What is Included

 The add-on pack contains the basic and necessary components to get you started to assembling your controller, and as shown in the photo above.
-I will be selling this add-on pack at essentially cost price for your convenience.
+I am offering this add-on pack at essentially cost price for your convenience (subject to availability).
 If this is not available, the part numbers are also provided.
-Feel free to order at your favourite electronics supplier such as Digikey or Mouser:
+Feel free to order at your favourite electronics supplier such as Digikey, Element14 or Mouser etc, or replace with a similar component of your choice.
+These part numbers are available on www.mouser.com (as checked on Jan 2018).

-You need to provide these items yourself, which will differ for different users:
+You need to provide these items yourself to complete the controller, which will differ for different users:

-All boards come populated as show in the photograph, as well as microcontrollers programmed with the latest stable firmware.
+All boards come populated as shown in the photographs above; microcontrollers on board are programmed with the latest stable firmware.

-Dual Channel controller Add-on-Pack (sold at cost) - $20 USD (Sold Out)
+Dual Channel controller Add-on-Pack (sold at cost) - $20 USD (Out of Stock)

 Controller + Add-on Pack Combo - $82.50 USD (Out of Stock)